MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/debugging-memory-leaks---driver-verifier-detected-violation--c4---0x62.md

 ### Fixing memory leaks

 This Driver Verifier bug check is designed to prevent the driver from leaking kernel memory.
-In each case, the proper fix is to identify any existing code paths where the allocated objects are not freed and ensure they’re freed properly.
+In each case, the proper fix is to identify any existing code paths where the allocated objects are not freed and ensure they're freed properly.

 [Static Driver Verifier](static-driver-verifier.md) is a tool that scans Windows driver source code and reports on possible issues by simulating the exercising of various code paths.
 Static Driver Verifier is an excellent development-time utility to help identify these kinds of issues.